 Skillman Foundation - From web site: "The Skillman Foundation is a resource for improving the lives of children in metropolitan Detroit.
 The Foundation applies its resources to foster positive relationships between children and adults, support high quality learning opportunities and strengthen healthy, safe and supportive homes and communities."

 Rose Pilhasky Skillman(1887-1983),

-executive, and 5th great grandson of Thomas, started the
+and 5th great grandson of Thomas, started the Foundation.

 Robert H. and Rose P. Skillman branch of the Detroit Public Library.
 "The Rose and Robert Skillman Branch of the Detroit Public Library, formerly called the Downtown Library (opened January 4, 1932), was renamed the Rose and Robert Skillman Branch Library to honor a generous gift from the Skillman Foundation."
 Scroll down for three pictures of the library.

-Skillman Library, Lafayette College, Easton, PA was recently renovated and modernized.
-Read about it here.
+Skillman Library, Lafayette College, Easton, PA .
 It should be noted that Lafayette is the gridiron arch rival of my alma mater, Lehigh Univ. in Bethlehem, PA.
-The library is named after another attorney, David Bishop Skillman (#752), 1887-1965, a 6th great grandson of Thomas, who received his Law Degree from Lafayette in 1913.
+The library is named after an attorney, David Bishop Skillman (#752), 1887-1965, a 6th great grandson of Thomas, who received his Law Degree from Lafayette in 1913.